About The Balanced Runner | About Jae Gruenke | About the Feldenkrais Method

 I founded The Balanced Runner in New York City in 2004 to bring the neuromuscular re-education techniques of the Feldenkrais Method of Movement Education to serve the needs of the running community.
 I trained three other Feldenkrais practitioners to work with runners the way I do and together we helped hundreds of runners and taught workshops to the Nike Central Park Track Club, the New York Road Runners Foundation Team for Kids, the New York Flyers, the Bridle Path Track Club, Columbia University, Williams College, and more.

-Currently based in Edinburgh, Scotland, I offer one-to-one consultations via Skype and in person, workshops, audio and video courses, online training camps, and training for professionals who work with runners.
-Practitioners certified by The Balanced Runner are still available in New York City as well.
-The Balanced Runner blog was nominated as one of the top running blogs in the UK in 2014 and is well-known for providing running form analysis of the elite fields in the World Marathon Majors.
+Currently based in Salt Lake City, Utah, I offer private coaching online and in person, The Balanced Runner System™ Online Camp and many other online courses, and training for professionals who work with runners.
+The Balanced Runner blog was nominated as one of the top running blogs in the UK in 2015, 2016, and 2017 and is well-known for providing running form analysis of the elite fields in the World Marathon Majors.

 Jae Gruenke, GCFP